kcuzner/rstblog/README.md

  - `:title:` Sets the title of the post.
  - `:date:` Sets the date of the post.
  - `:url:` Sets the url name of the post.
-The full URL to the post will be created from the `:date:` and `:url:` directives so that it is mounted at "/YYYY/MM/DD/url".
+If this is simply a relative path (i.e. no leading `/`), The full URL to the post will be created from the `:date:` and `:url:` directives so that it is mounted at "/YYYY/MM/DD/url".
+Otherwise, it'll simply be mounted at the requested location.
  - `:tags:` Sets the list of tags to categorize this post under.

 When rendered, the post will be rendered into an `index.html` page located under a folder